anoma/engine/lib/examples/README.md

 ## Engine Documentation Format

 All engines in this examples collection follow a **standardized documentation format** that provides comprehensive information about their capabilities and usage.
+See the [documentation template](DOCUMENTATION_TEMPLATE.md) for more details.

 Each engine's `@moduledoc` includes:

 ### 🏷️ **Who I Am**
 A first-person introduction explaining the engine's identity and role in the system.